figlabhq/crud-resource-for-backpack/readme.md

 This project was released under MIT, so you can install it on top of any Backpack & Laravel project.
 Please see the [license file](license.md) for more information.

-However, please note that you do need Backpack installed, so you need to also abide by its[YUMMY License](https://github.com/Laravel-Backpack/CRUD/blob/master/LICENSE.md).
+However, please note that you do need Backpack installed, so you need to also abide by its [YUMMY License](https://github.com/Laravel-Backpack/CRUD/blob/master/LICENSE.md).
 That means in production you'll need a Backpack license code.
 You can get a free one for non-commercial use (or a paid one for commercial use) on [backpackforlaravel.com](https://backpackforlaravel.com).